apollographql/apollo-ios/docs/source/fetching/subscriptions.md

 GraphQL supports [subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/) to allow clients to be immediately updated when the data changes on a server.

 GraphQL subscriptions are distinct from [watching queries](./queries#watching-queries).
 A query watcher is only updated when new data is written to the local cache (usually by another network operation).
-A GraphQL subscription is a long-lived request that may receive updated to data from the server continuously.
+A GraphQL subscription is a long-lived request that may receive updated data from the server continuously.
 Apollo iOS implements subscriptions using a web socket connection.

 Apollo iOS requires subscription support to be enabled on your `ApolloClient` using the `ApolloWebSocket` library to work.
 See the [Enabling GraphQL subscription support](#enabling-graphql-subscription-support) section for instructions on how your application can support GraphQL subscriptions.